Using R to perform basic operations on a NetCDF file

 I'm assuming in these articles that you have basic R skills such as the most common data structures, installing packages, accessing directories in command line, and so on.
 For help on these topics, abundant resources are available on the internet.
 Besides asking google, very good information can be found on stackoverflow.com.
 In addition to installing R, I recommend using the RStudio editor (www.rstudio.com).
 RStudio is a graphic interface to R that makes it much simpler to use.
 RStudio includes code editor and visualization tools for variables and figures.

-In this first tutorial we will use the raster package.
+package.
 Packages in R are a combination of functions that perform specialized tasks which are not available in standard R functions.
-One of these packages, raster (which I will often mention hereafter) is specialized in working with spatialized spatial data of “raster”).
+One of these packages, raster

-Particularly for opening netCDF files, the raster package requires functions from the ncdf4 package, which is responsible for accessing the netCDF libraries that are installed on your computer.
-Therefore, in order to install ncdf4 you will also need to install the netCDF libraries on your computer.
+you will also need to install the netCDF libraries on your computer.
 This step is not necessary if you use R in Windows or MacOS.
 However, if you are using linux, such as Ubuntu, you can install the netCDF libraries with the following command (on your system, not on R):

 sudo apt-get install libudunits2-dev libnetcdf-dev udunits-bin libudunits2-dev

-Then, proceed to the installation of both ncdf4 and raster:
+Then, proceed to the installation of both ncdf4

 # install packages used in this article